Shade Trees for Schools

 From knowing what trees work for your campus to long-term care and maintenance, greening your campus can be an overwhelming process.
 That’s why we are here to help!
 Here are some first steps to get started.

-• Stewardship: Who is involved in upkeep and care?
+- Stewardship: Who will be involved in upkeep and care?
 What does long-term stewardship look like on your campus?

-• How can students be involved in planting events and tree care?
+- How can students and other teachers be involved in planting events and tree care?
 What will your district/curriculum allow? (mālama class periods, grade workdays, etc.)

 Arbor Day Foundation’s Tree Campus K-12 program inspires the next generation of tree stewards through experiences that bring the benefits of trees to life both inside and outside the classroom.